 The tragic mass shooting that claimed the lives of 13 students and wounded more than 20 others in a previously unheard-of school and town – Columbine High School in Littleton, Colorado – is considered by many as the unofficial start of the gun violence prevention movement in the U.S.

-Since then, dozens of other innocuous towns and schools have been added to an unforgettable list – including our own Newtown, Connecticut – with thousands of family members and friends across the country surviving the far-reaching ripple effects of mass and school shootings.
+Since the tragedy occurred on April 20, 1999, dozens of other towns and schools have been added to an unforgettable list – including our own Newtown, Connecticut.
+Thousands of family members and friends across the country still feeling the far-reaching ripple effects of mass and school shootings.

 The popular assertion “and still nothing has changed” echoes throughout the media on every remembrance and yet, though it might not often feel that way, immense progress has been made.